DCWP Commissioner

 Nichole Davis has led the Office of Financial Empowerment since 2021, after first joining DCWP in 2017 as Director of Programs.
 Nichole steers DCWP’s financial empowerment work, which began as the first local government initiative in the country with the mission to educate, empower, and protect New Yorkers so they can build assets and make the most of their financial resources.
 Nichole leads initiatives designed to improve the financial health of New Yorkers by increasing their access to free financial counseling and coaching, safe and affordable banking products, and opportunities to build tax time savings, as well as the Financial Literacy for Youth initiative in partnership with NYC Public Schools.
 Nichole is a graduate of the University of Dayton and holds a master’s degree in public affairs from the Indiana University School for Public and Environmental Affairs.

-Carlos A. Ortiz, Deputy Commissioner of External Affairs
+Carlos A. Ortiz, Chief of Staff & Deputy Commissioner of External Affairs

-Carlos Ortiz has led External Affairs since 2022, after first joining DCWP in 2016 as Director of Community Affairs.
-In his role, Carlos leads the DCWP’s community, legislative, press, digital media, and public media efforts to promote our mission across New York City.
+Carlos Ortiz has served as Chief of Staff since 2026, after first joining DCWP in 2016 as Director of Community Affairs.
+As Chief of Staff, Carlos focuses on the strategic execution of DCWP’s priorities by ensuring cross-divisional communication and alignment with executive leadership.
+Since 2022, Carlos has also led DCWP’s External Affairs division, which comprises the agency’s community, legislative, press, digital media, and marketing efforts to promote DCWP’s mission across New York City.
 Carlos has a Bachelor of Arts in Latin American Studies from the University of North Carolina at Chapel Hill, and a Master of Arts in International Relations from the University of Chicago.